Pointing Accuracy Improvements for the South Pole Telescope with Machine Learning: Current Pointing Methods

 When instructed to point to a target \aztext{} and \eltext{}, the encoders ensure that the \aztext{} and \eltext{} axes are set to the instructed angles.
 However, in general, the beam does not point toward the same instructed \aztext{} and \eltext{} on the sky because imperfections distort the telescope structure.
 These distortions can be caused by physical effects including: gravitational flexure, tilts of the structural axes, collimation errors, and encoder offsets.
 The distortions are modeled to quantify adjustments to the angles instructed to the \aztext{} and \eltext{} encoders.
 These adjustments comprise the ``pointing model.''

-In this section, we discuss the pointing model employed on the SPT, how the model changes and causes pointing inaccuracies, how we deal with those inaccuracies for normal SPT operation, and how these inaccuracies cause issues for EHT observations.
+In this section, we discuss the pointing model employed on the SPT, how the model changes and causes pointing error, how we deal with those errors for normal SPT operation, and how these errors cause issues for EHT observations.